TBERT31/example-architecture-microservices-java/README.md

 product-service is set to run on  : [http://localhost:8080](http://localhost:8080)

 You can access the contents of the MongoDB database with the tool [MongoDB Compass](https://www.mongodb.com/fr-fr/products/tools/compass)
-from this path: `src/main/resources/application.properties`

-Check that the connection to the MongoDB database is correct according to the information in the docker-compose.yml file

 ### Start the Order Service